Museum Website Accessibility

 3. Original Design

-The interactive elements did not operate in a consistent manner since the hero image was not consistently linked to relevant content and did not signal a hot spot.
+The interactive elements were inconsistent, as the hero image was not reliably linked to relevant content and lacked clear indicators of interactivity.

 Redesign of the Interactivity of media